NASA-Openscapes/earthdata-cloud-cookbook/how-tos/reproject_and_regrid/index.md

-# How do I reproject and resample a data granule?
+# How do I reproject and resample a data file?

 - How do I reproject a data granule using Harmony?
 - How do I reproject a netcdf4 file?